kayousterhout/trace-analysis/README.md

 the job completed much more quickly and most of the teal-colored time spent writing shuffle output data disappeared.

+One thing to keep in mind is that Spark does not currently include instrumentation to measure the time spent reading input data from disk or writing output data from disk; as a result, the time shown as `Compute' may include time using the disk.
+We have a custom Hadoop branch that measures the time Hadoop spends transferring data to/from disk, and we are hopeful that similar timing metrics will someday be included in the Hadoop FileStatistics API.
+In the meantime, it is not currently possible to understand how much of a Spark task's time is spent reading from disk via HDFS.

 ## Missing data

 Parts of the visualization are currently inaccurate due to incomplete parts of Spark's logging.